ovsky/Ultralight-NativeWebBrowser/README.md

 | Windows | x64 | ZIP (portable) / optional Installer | [Open runs](https://github.com/ovsky/Ultralight-WebBrowser/actions/workflows/build-windows.yml?query=branch%3Adev) |

 Notes:
+- ✅ Linux AMD64 artifacts appear when an x64 runner is used or when `ULTRALIGHT_SDK_URL` points to an AMD64 SDK.
+- ✅ Linux ARM64 artifacts appear when an aarch64 runner is used or when `ULTRALIGHT_SDK_URL` points to an arm64 SDK.
+- ✅ Windows AMD64 artifacts appear when an aarch64 runner is used or when `ULTRALIGHT_SDK_URL` points to an arm64 SDK.
-- ✅ macOS arm64 artifacts are produced automatically when the CI runner is Apple Silicon.
+- ✅ macOS ARM64 artifacts are produced automatically when the CI runner is Apple Silicon.
-- ✅ Linux arm64 artifacts appear when an aarch64 runner is used or when `ULTRALIGHT_SDK_URL` points to an arm64 SDK.
+- ✅ macOS AMD64 artifacts appear when an x64 runner is used or when `ULTRALIGHT_SDK_URL` points to an AMD64 SDK.
-- ⌛ Windows arm64 artifacts are not yet published (pending arm64 SDK + toolchain).
+- 🕒 Windows ARM64 artifacts are not yet published by Ultralight [SOON™].

 How to fetch artifacts:
 1. Open the workflow link for your platform/arch.